yunz-dev/2025-recruitment-technical-assessment/README.md

 To complete this assessment, you will need to [fork and clone this repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository), implement and push your solutions to GitHub, and submit a link to your fork in the application form.

-Note that this repository contains all questions for our technical screening and you are NOT required to attempt all questions!
+Note that this repository contains all questions for our technical screening and you are **NOT** required to attempt all questions!

-See each of the subdirectories (`backend`, `frontend`, `chaos` `mobile` `platforms`) for the relevant assessments.
+See each of the subdirectories (`backend`, `frontend`, `chaos`, `mobile`, `platforms`) for the relevant assessments.
 Please **carefully** read the submission instructions - if we are unable to access your solutions, we cannot consider them in the recruitment process.

+## Assessment Task Instructions
+### General Projects Assessment
-The backend and frontend task specifically if you are applying to the following ports
+You should complete either the [backend](./backend/README.md) **OR** [frontend](./frontend/README.md) tasks if you are applying to the following ports:
 * Bridges
 * Circles
 * Clusters
-* Freerooms (not for mobile)
 * Notangles
 * Structs
-* Unilective
+* Unilectives

+### Chaos
+If you are applying for **Chaos**, you should complete either the [chaos](./chaos/README.md) tasks for backend, **or** the [frontend](./frontend/README.md) tasks.

+### Freerooms
+If you are applying for **Freerooms**, you may optionally choose to complete the [mobile](./mobile/README.md) in addition to the [frontend](./frontend/README.md) or [backend](./backend/README.md) questions.

+If you aren't appplying for any other projects, and you are specifically interested in mobile development with Freerooms, we recommend completing the [mobile](./mobile/README.md) assessment.
+In this case you do not need to complete any other assessment.

+### Platforms
+You will only have to complete the [platforms](./platforms/) tasks.

+---

-If you proceed to the interview stage, you may be questioned and asked to explain various aspects of your code.
+> ⚠️ If you proceed to the interview stage, you may be questioned and asked to explain various aspects of your code.

 Please review [CHANGELOG.md](./CHANGELOG.md) for any notable changes to the technical assessment.